strongswan/strongswan/src/libcharon/plugins/vici/README.md

 indicates that there is no such event source with EVENT_UNKNOWN.

 Events may get raised at any time while registered, even during an active request command.
-This mechanism is used to feed continous data during a request, for example.
+This mechanism is used to feed continuous data during a request, for example.

 ## Message format ##